manuelsalamino/manuelsalamino/README.md

 ## Hi there, nice to meet you 👋

-I'm Manuel Salamino and I'm a Computer Science and Engineering student at Politecnico di Milano.
-I'm **currently working on my Master Thesis about Anomaly Detection**.
+I'm Manuel Salamino and I'm a Computer Science and Engineering Graduate at Politecnico di Milano.
+I just graduated with a **Master Thesis about Anomaly Detection**, called [**Anomaly Detection via Isolation Forest Embedding**](https://github.com/manuelsalamino/Master-Thesis).
 My studies are focused on Machine Learning and Data Science since my Bachelor Degree.
 I had to thank the course of Artifical Intelligence for this because it allowed me to discover this beautiful field that was unknown to me.

 :mortar_board: **Education:**